-Our primary sources of funding are revenue from core services and consulting and capital funding from our owners.
-In addition, we have the option to borrow from AgriBank, under a note payable, in the form of a line of credit, as described in Note 6 to the financial statements.
-The general financial agreement executed with AgriBank specifies the note payable is guaranteed by our owners.
-At December 31, 2021, we had \$40 million available under our line of credit.
-Due to the cooperative structure of the Farm Credit System, we expect this borrowing relationship to continue into the foreseeable future.
-We had no borrowings on this line of credit during the year ended December 31, 2021.
+Our primary sources of funding are revenue from core services and consulting, and capital funding from our owners.
+In addition, we have the option to borrow from AgriBank in the form of a line of credit (LOC), as described in Note 6 to the financial statements.
+The general financial agreement (GFA) executed with AgriBank specifies the note payable is guaranteed by our owners.
+In June 2024, SunStream re-negotiated its promissory note with AgriBank to increase its LOC from \$40.0 million to \$50.0 million.
+At December 31, 2024, SunStream had an ending balance of \$29.8 million, and an average balance of \$22.3 million.
+We expect this borrowing relationship to continue into the foreseeable future.